millacarmona/morphospace/README.md

 ## Concept

-The basic idea behind the `morphospace` workflow is to build empirical morphospaces using multivariate methods, then use the resulting ordination as a reference in which to project elements representing different aspects of morphometric variation.
-These elements are added to both graphic representations and objects as consecutive ‘layers’ and list slots, respectively, using the `%>%` pipe operator from `magrittr` (Bache & Wickham 2022).
+The basic idea behind `morphospace` is to build empirical morphospaces using multivariate ordination methods, then use the resulting ordination as a reference in which to project elements representing different aspects of morphometric variation.
+These elements are added to both graphic representations and objects as consecutive ‘layers’ and list slots, respectively, using the `%>%` pipe operator from `magrittr` (Bache & Wickham 2022)..

 The starting point of the `morphospace` workflow is a set of shapes (i.e. morphometric data that is already free of variation due to differences in orientation, position and scale).
-These shapes are feeeded to the `mspace` function, which generates a morphospace using a variety of multivariate methods (PCA and the like).
+These are feeeded to the `mspace` function, which generates a morphospace using a variety of multivariate methods related to Principal Component Analysis.
 This general workflow is outlined below using the `tails` data set from Fasanelli et al. (2022), which contains tail shapes from 281 specimens belonging to 13 species of the genus *Tyrannus*.

 ``` r
 library(morphospace)